Ernani: Act 4

 Elvira and Ernani have just been married, when, in consternation, Ernani hears a bugle call.
-Silva arrives and silently hands Ernani a dagger.
+Silva arrives, wearing a mask, and hands him a cup of poison and a dagger.
 Ernani asks for time to "sip from the cup of love" (Ascolta, ascolta un detto ancor/ "Listen, just one word...") but, cursed by Silva as a coward, Ernani keeps his oath and stabs himself in the heart (Trio with Silva: È vano, o donna, il piangere, è vano / "Your weeping is in vain, woman").
 He dies in Elvira's arms, telling her to live.

 Orchestration

 Ernani is scored for one piccolo, one flute, two oboes, two clarinets, one bass clarinet, two bassoons, four horns, two trumpets, three trombones, one cimbasso, one harp, timpani, bass drum and cymbals, snare drum, on-stage band with on-stage bass drum, one offstage horn, six offstage trumpets, and strings.